Driver, 30, Dies In Route 24 Crash

 A 30-year-old man died in a crash on Route 24 early Friday, Feb.
 4 in Union County, authorities said.

-Alexander Marrero's vehicle veered off the left side of the road on the ramp to I-78 around 1:15 a.m. in Springfield, NJ Advance Media says citing State Police.
+Alexander Marrero's vehicle was heading eastbound onto the I-78 ramp when his Mazda 3 veered off the left side of the road around 1:15 a.m. in Springfield, New Jersey State Police Trooper Brandi Slota said.

 The car struck the end of a guard rail on the eastbound ramp and Marrero, of Bloomfield, was pronounced dead at the scene.